joecorcoran/pannier/README.md

 work the same way in any Rack environment.
 No Rails glue, no mandatory JavaScript or CSS libraries, preprocessors or gems.

+The configuration DSL was inspired by &#8212; but is ultimately quite different from &#8212; [rake-pipeline][rp].
+The config describes a Rack application that handles asset processing (modification of file contents and file names, file concatenation).
+No decisions about uglifiers/optimisers/preprocessors have been made; that part is up to you.

+The interface for plugging any asset processing library into Pannier is very basic and inspired by Rack.
+The lack of a plugin ecosystem that binds you to any particular preprocessor is considered a feature.

+Pannier can also act as a Rack application that can be mounted (mapped to a path) within another Rack application, so it can serve your assets too.
+In that case, there are helper methods for including your assets in the view layer.
+Adding your own view helpers is easy too.

 ## Why?

 The Rails asset pipeline essentially consists of [Sprockets][sprockets]